alexand7u/book/how-to-write-beutiful-code.md

 1. If we have x's and y's for multiple objects, use classes, then we decide on 2.
 2. Minimalism (only with good documentation) will be `x` and `y` as the var names, though simplicity would be `posx` and `posy`
+3. If we are using them as parameters in functions, for readability, you'd want to use `posx` and `posy`, or something of that nature.
+4. If the situation you're naming in has the grid as a virtual one, and the postions are used for something where the names would be different, (exa. north-south and east-west) unless you're closed source, you'd be best with either documenting them with the names, or actually naming them as what they'll be used for.

+If you're reading this, I haven't finished this chapter.